lxsavage/AutoPlay-Generator/README.md

 Requires:
 - .NET Framework v4.6.1

+###### Notice: Despite what SafeScreen says in Windows 10, this program is safe, and doesn't contain anything other than what is advertised.

 ### What Is It?

 AutoPlay Generator is a program designed in .NET that creates a simple `autorun.inf` file to style an external disk/disc.